2 genera

 Origin: Native

-Distribution: Occurring east of the Cascades crest in Washington; British Columbia south to California, east to Montana, Idaho, Wyoming, Nevada, Utah, and Arizona.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains.

 Habitat: Open slopes, typically associated with rock outcroppings and crevices; tolerant of serpentine.